Marvin Heemeyer: Background and personal life

+In 1994, a measure was proposed that would have legalized gambling in Grand Lake and Heemeyer was so passionate about the cause that he nearly came to blows with a local reporter who was opposed to the proposal.

 John Bauldree, a friend of Heemeyer's, said that he was a likable person.
 Heemeyer's brother Ken stated that he "would bend over backwards for anyone."
 While many people described Heemeyer as an affable person, local resident Christie Baker claimed that she was told that Heemeyer threatened her husband after he refused to pay for a disputed muffler repair.
 Baker said her husband later paid Heemeyer $124.

-Heemeyer enjoyed taking snowmobile trips with friends.
-He led a rescue effort on one such trip after a friend became trapped in a small avalanche.